About This Episode

 I think the first thing I’d say is we have to remind ourselves that although we’re seeing this unprecedented repression, we’re also seeing an unprecedented amount of solidarity and people speaking out against what’s happening to Palestinians in Gaza right now.

-And we’ve always said this, you know, the rise in repression is in direct correlation with the growing movement for Palestinian rights.
-Concretely, I tell people, don’t stop speaking out, don’t stop opposing genocide, you are on the right side of history, even though it doesn’t feel that way oftentimes.
+Concretely, I tell people, don’t stop speaking out, don’t stop opposing genocide.
+You are on the right side of history, even though it doesn’t feel that way oftentimes.

+I also tell folks to be cautious.
+We’re all really angry and outraged, are experiencing a sense of abandonment.
+We’re all watching these images on our screens of just some of the most horrific scenes.
+It’s really hard to be our best selves in that moment.
 It is a moment of rage, of frustration, of sadness.
-And also that’s when we most see lapses in judgment.
+And also, that’s when we most see lapses in judgment.
 So I think keeping that in mind as we see rises in repression is really important.
 We can’t, as Palestinians, as advocates for Palestinian rights, afford the luxury of a lapse in judgment.

 If you’re contacted by law enforcement for questioning, know that you don’t have to speak with them.

-So this is my little mini know your rights.
-Make sure you just tell them that your lawyer will call them, take their number and reach out to Palestine Legal or the Center for Constitutional Rights or Your local National Lawyers Guild chapter, or your local CARE chapter, or your local ACLU chapter.
+So this is my little mini know-your-rights: make sure you just tell them that your lawyer will call them, take their number, and reach out to Palestine Legal or the Center for Constitutional Rights, or your local National Lawyers Guild chapter, or your local CAIR chapter, or your local ACLU chapter.

-There are many resources within the movement to support you in that moment.
-And that’s fine.
-It’s a normal thing to do.
 In terms of the employment piece of it, if you’re being called into a meeting with your employer or your school administration, try to get a consult before going into that meeting, or don’t go in alone.
+And also, document everything.
+Keep writing notes, send yourself emails — something with timestamps of events as they come in, because all of that will probably be useful down the line.

-It might also make sense to try to be preemptive and reach out to your employer or your university administration to let them know that that’s happening and make sure that they’re hearing first from you and not from, you know, those who are trying to smear you.
-And remember you’re not alone.
+If you’re experiencing doxxing, if you’re being harassed online, reach out to Palestine Legal, and their network has people who can help with those particular situations.
+It might also make sense to try to be preemptive and reach out to your employer or your university administration to let them know that that’s happening and make sure that they’re hearing first from you and not from those who are trying to smear you.

+And remember, you’re not alone.
 Speak out about the repression rather than be silent about it.
 It’s actually really helpful to be doing that.
-I think historically, we’ve gone back and forth on this question of whether we want to be sort of advertising how difficult it is to speak about Palestinian rights because we don’t want to be discouraging folks from doing it, but at this point, it’s well well past that point, everybody knows that this is happening, and I think when you speak out, you also draw support and solidarity and also can build organizing.
+I think historically, we’ve gone back and forth on this question of whether we want to be advertising how difficult it is to speak about Palestinian rights because we don’t want to be discouraging folks from doing it.
+But at this point, it’s well past that.
+Everybody knows that this is happening.
+And I think when you speak out, you also draw support and solidarity and can also build organizing.

 Yara Hawari 26:36

-Apart from your, your own organizations, what legal resources would you suggest for people navigating this repression and this moment?
+Apart from your own organizations, what legal resources would you suggest for people navigating this repression and this moment?

 Layla Kattermann 26:47

 At the moment, people really are helping each other and standing in solidarity with each other against this repression that we’re seeing.
 So what’s really important to remember is that you’re not alone.
 You can report to us, the ELSC.
 And if any lawyer is listening, please connect with us.
-And more than anything, just know that there’s several ways in which you can fight back and that you shouldn’t accept any of this repression.
+And more than anything, just know that there are several ways in which you can fight back and that you shouldn’t accept any of this repression.

 Diala Shamas 28:09